Teen Service Hours

 • You can do more than one video (up to 3), but each review submitted must cover a different item.
 Each video must also be on different items than your Write Ups and/or Bookstagrams, if you choose to do those options as well.

-• Be sure that you include your name, grade, and which service hour program you are submitting work for (in this case Your Picks) in every email you send us.
+• Be sure that you include your full name (first and last), grade, and which service hour program you are submitting work for (in this case Your Picks) in every email you send us.
 (It’s like making sure your name is on your paper for school before turning it in.)
 If you do not have your name on your work, you will not receive credit for it.
 Do not add this information to the subject line of the email.
 Please add it to the actual body of the email.

 • After a video has been submitted and approved via email, we will be able to sign your service hours form.
 (The Teen must be present with their form in order for it to be signed.)